jakebuchanan/Music-Player/README.md

 To install yarn go to the terminal and input: yarn install Once yarn is install go to the terminal and input: yarn serve (This will allow the application to be on a server so you can access it in a web browser.)
-Once that is done, go into the spotif folder, but don't close the terminal.
-In the spotif folder, go to the public folder and click on the index file.
+Once that is done, go to the public folder and click on the index file,but don't close the terminal. go to the public folder and click on the index file.
 The five songs used are royalty-free.
 The color palette was made using a color palette generator for design purposes.